-Cost and profit is a balancing act in any restaurant.
-You need to keep enough of the right types of ingredients on hand to meet patron expectations; yet, you want to avoid surefire profit-busters of small batch ordering, too many specialty ingredients, or food waste.
-Granted, you absorb a certain percentage in order to provide patrons with unforgettable dining experiences, but how do you determine how much to order to prevent costs from eroding profits?
+Cost and profit is a balancing act in any restaurant; you need to keep enough of the right types of ingredients on hand to meet patron expectations, yet you want to avoid surefire profit-busters of small batch ordering, too many specialty ingredients, and food waste.
+Granted, you absorb a certain percentage in order to provide customers with unforgettable dining experiences, but how do you determine the appropriate amount of ingredients to order to prevent food costs from eroding profits?

-Outlining ingredients costs and ordering needs is imperative.
-If done consistently at about the same time every week, this focused tracking provides you with a realistic snapshot of:
+Consistently outlining ingredients costs and ordering needs at about the same time every week provides you with a realistic snapshot of:

 - Ingredients inventory and expenses